smealum/ninjhax2.x/README.md

 - To build ninjhax for a single specific firmware version, use (replace "N9.2.0-22J" with firmware version; the N is for New 3DS/XL, just remove it to compile for old) : `python scripts/buildVersion.py "N9.2.0-22J"`
 - To build all versions : `python scripts/buildAll.py`

+To build with ropbin-loading enabled, use this: `python scripts/buildAll.py --enableloadropbin` or `python scripts/buildVersion.py "{version}" --enableloadropbin`.
+With this, the initial homemenu ROP will just stack-pivot to the ROP-chain from menu_ropbin.bin(see "firm_constants/" for the ropbin address).
+This comes from "menu_payload/{version}/menu_ropbin.bin".
+This is embedded in cn_seconary_payload.
+Since this is intended for easily running general homemenu ROP(not just region-free), "menu_payload/{version}/menu_ropbin.bin" will not be built from anything by these Makefiles.
+Hence, when using this option the ropbins at "menu_payload/{version}/menu_ropbin.bin" for each version must already exist before building.

 ### Credits

 - All original ROP and code on this repo written by smea